Skyline Community Search over Edge-Attributed Bipartite Graphs: Related Work

-\textbf{Community search on bipartite graphs.} Currently, CS applications for bipartite graphs are predominantly limited to one-dimensional attributes.~\cite{wang2021efficient} addressed the CS problem on edge-weighted bipartite graphs, introducing the concept of a significant $(\alpha,\beta)$-community to characterize the cohesion of vertices and maximize the minimum edge weight in the subgraph.
-They proposed an indexing structure that can be constructed in $O(\delta \cdot m)$ time for communities retrieval.
-They also developed algorithms for expanding and peeling from queries to obtain significant $(\alpha,\beta)$-communities. ~\cite{zhang2021pareto} investigated the CS problem on influence bipartite graphs, proposing Pareto-optimal $(\alpha,\beta)$-community model.
-This model considers the cohesion of subgraph structures and the importance of vertices in bipartite graph data for the first time.
-The model obtains Pareto optimal $(\alpha,\beta)$-communities that impose degree constraints on vertices and integrates Pareto optimality.
-The time complexity of the model is $O(p\cdot m)$, where $p$ is the number of communities in the result, and $m$ is the number of edges in the bipartite graph.
-They also designed a computation sharing strategy to balance query efficiency and space complexity.
+\textbf{Community search on bipartite graphs.} Applications of CS in bipartite graphs are largely confined to one-dimensional attributes. \cite{wang2021efficient} addressed the CS problem in edge-weighted bipartite graphs by introducing the significant $(\alpha,\beta)$-community concept, which captures vertex cohesion and maximizes the minimum edge weight within a subgraph.
+They proposed an indexing structure with $O(\delta \cdot m)$ for community retrieval, along with algorithms for expanding and peeling from queries to identify significant $(\alpha,\beta)$-communities. \cite{2021Pareto} explored the CS problem in influence bipartite graphs, introducing the Pareto-optimal $(\alpha,\beta)$-community model, which considers both subgraph cohesion and vertex importance.
+It yields Pareto-optimal $(\alpha,\beta)$-communities with vertex degree constraints and integrates Pareto optimality with $O(p \cdot m)$.